BIG, BOLD SINGLE COIL TONE IN A HUMBUCKER COVER.

 - 2-Coil design with a bar magnet for silent, huge tone

-- Can accommodate up to 2 1/4 string spacing
+- Hand-carved bar magnet can accommodate up to 2 1/4 string spacing

-The Big Single is definitely one of our best-selling guitar pickups – for good reason.
-Clean, yet warm and rich, the Big Single is directly in-between the tone of our Fralin P-92 and our Fralin Twangmaster.
-It has a beefier, bolder tone than our Twangmaster, but cleaner than our P-92.
-Treble strings sound warm and fat, and wound strings sound bright, like all single-coil pickups.
-We can wind these pickups with either 42 or 43 gauge wire.
-42-gauge wire will sound cleaner and brighter, and work well with 250K Pots.
-43-gauge wire will sound thicker and darker and can work well with 500K pots.
-The Big Single Sounds bouncy, rich, and full.
-Great for either clean playing or distortion, this pickup will break up a little earlier than our Twangmaster, and is great for anyone looking for beefy, rich single-coil sound, with no hum.
+The Big Single 42 will sound cleaner and brighter, and work well with 250K Pots.
+The Big Single 43 will seem thicker and darker and can work well with 500K pots.
+In either case, each model features a bouncy, rich, and full midrange and top-end.
+Great for either clean playing or distortion, this pickup will break up a little earlier than our Twangmaster, and is excellent for anyone looking for beefy, rich single-coil sound, with no hum.

 43 Gauge Sound:

 - Which Output do I choose?
-The 42 Gauge set will sound more like a traditional Fender.
+The 42 Model will sound more like a traditional Fender.
 Cleaner, clearer, yet still with a thick midrange.
-The 43 Gauge set will lean a bit towards a Humbucker by being thicker, and darker with more output.
+The 43 Model will lean a bit towards a Humbucker by being more compressed, and darker with more output.

 - What’s the String Spacing?
 We can accommodate up to 2-1/4″.